danimaniarqsoft/blog/content/posts/generative-ai-resources.md

 Transformers are the state-of-the-art architecture for a wide variety of language model applications, such as translators.

 Full Transformers consist of an encoder and a decoder.
 An encoder converts input text into an intermediate representation, and a decoder converts that intermediate representation into useful text.

+Prompt engineering is the art of asking the right question to get the best output from an LLM.
+It enables direct interaction with the LLM using only plain language prompts.